actions-marketplace-validations/joehan_action-extensions-deploy/docs/service-account.md

 # Setting up the service account

-This action requires a service account to authenticate with Firebase Hosting.
-The easiest way to set up the service account is to use the Firebase CLI with the `firebase init hosting:github` if that doesn't work for you, you can configure it manually.
+This action requires a service account to authenticate with Firebase.
+The easiest way to set up the service account is to configure it manually.

 ## Manually configure the service account